Heathen Lexicon

 Heilagr: “inviolable,” similar to “sacrosanct” & “sacred & holy.”

-Hel-Galdr: a death-dirge, sung/performed at a Heathen Death Rites/Funeral Services.
+Hel-Galdr: a death-dirge, sung/performed at all Heathen Death Rites/Funeral Services; see Dirge.

 Helgisiðir: a Heathen Ritual Act; related to the Heathen Rite of helgisiði; cognate with the terms trúarsiðir and hefð, and all are corresponding descriptors to say “Heathen Rite or Ritual.”